-'Markov Walks' is conceived as a trajectory between two moments.
-Departing from the graphical works of Theo Van Doesburg (founder of De Stijl, 1917-1924), the piece traces a path to the stochastic works of pioneering 1960s computer artist Manfred Mohr, before extending the underlying theme of the multiple to the present day.
-'Markov Walks' is a co-authored work produced by the artist and an 'alterbot' of his own creation.
+'Markov Walks' is conceived as a trajectory encompassing the graphics of Theo Van Doesburg (founder of De Stijl, 1917-1924) and the stochastic works of 1960s computer artist Manfred Mohr.
+It is a co-authored work produced by the artist and an 'alterbot' of his own creation.

 'Markov Walks' is an on-going work comprising C-Prints, hand-drawn sketches and a limited edition artist book including an essay.